Stories of Success

 Whether or not transitioning service members choose to pursue a similar career to their military occupational specialty (MOS), Onward to Opportunity has dozens of learning pathway options to offer participants – and we are adding new pathways each year.

-As we will discuss in the next section, Onward to Opportunity continually reassesses our curriculum offerings to ensure that we are providing career pathways into emergent in-demand fields with competitive salaries.
+Onward to Opportunity continually reassesses our curriculum offerings to ensure that we are providing career pathways into emergent in-demand fields with competitive salaries.
 Cyber is one such field, with O2O offering five unique cyber pathway options.

 “Onward to Opportunity gives you the knowledge and skills to find a well-fitting job that pays what you deserve.”